Security¶

 Token and Credential Handling¶

-- Agents receive OAuth access tokens that expire after 1 hour
+- Google access tokens expire after 1 hour (configurable)

 No private key material: